 - He instituted a perpetual standing army.

-- He was the first recorded king to institute a system of horse tainting and a precise descriptive roster of individual soldiers to prevent corruption.
+- He was the first recorded king to institute a system of branding of horses and a precise descriptive roster of individual soldiers to prevent corruption.

-- He set the pricing of essential goods below the normal market rates.
+- He set the pricing of essential goods below the normal market rates with detailed regulations.

 - He exclusively advocated for the outlawed of black marketing.